Hyroxl/TylerPaul926/README.md

 - 👋 Hi, I’m @TylerPaul926
 - 👀 I’m interested in computer science and music
-- 🌱 I currently know html/css and im learning python
+- 🌱 I currently know html/css and im learning python and java and i want to learn rust and c

 <!---